-Washburn houses two schools, the David J. Lyon Washburn District Elementary School and the Washburn District High School, which together comprise MSAD #45 and serve the Towns of Perham, Wade Washburn.
+Washburn houses two schools, the David J. Lyon Washburn District Elementary School and the Washburn District High School, which together comprise MSAD #45 and serve the Towns of Perham, Wade, and Washburn.

 We have many churches, a grocery store, a laundromat, several hairdressers, a post office, a health center, a gas station, a convenience store, an auto service center, and a law office.
-We currently have a Dollar General store being built on Main Street and Penobscot McCrum, a potato processing facility.
+We currently have a Dollar General store on Main Street and Penobscot McCrum, a potato processing facility.
 Also, we have a Historical Society and Agricultural Museum that are second to none.

 Our town has some of the best ATV and snowmobile trails in the area, along with top-notch clubs for each.
 Other clubs include Boy Scouts, Cub Scouts, Girl Scouts, Rotary Club, and the Masonic Lodge.

 The Town departments include a Police Department, Fire Department, Recreation Department, Library, Highway Department, Buildings & Grounds, and a Town Office on Main Street.

-During the 3rd weekend in August, the Town of Washburn hosts its annual August Festival.
+During the 3rd weekend in August, the Washburn Rotary Club hosts its annual August Festival.
 This is a fun-filled weekend that brings people home for class reunions and other get-togethers.

 The next time you are in Aroostook County, swing through Washburn and see all of the wonderful things we have to offer.